deriv-com/flutter-chart/README.md

 #### Styling Line/CandleSeries

-You can change the appereance of Line/CandleSeries by giving `Style`to them.
+You can change the appearance of Line/CandleSeries by giving `style`to them.

 ```dart
 Chart(